y0d4a/react-pwa/README.md

 Step 7: Open browser <code>http://localhost:12000</code> and enjoy it.

->Notes: if you have issue with install package, you can use 'yarn' to install package
+>Notes: if you have issue with install package, you can use 'yarn' to install packages